danielabar/meblog/src/markdown/learning-from-screencasts.md

 ## Make it a Habit

 One problem that can occur when the videos can be watched at any time, is that after an initial bout of enthusiasm, learning drops off.
 Somehow there's never enough time in the day to get around to sitting down with the videos and writing your notes.
 Or you wait to feel inspired but by the time it occurs to you to do some learning, its late and you're tired.

-The solution to this is to make learning a *habit*.
-A habit is a routine or practice performed regularly; an automatic response to a specific situation.
+The solution to this is to make learning a *habit*:

+> A habit is a routine or practice performed regularly; an automatic response to a specific situation.

 Here are a few techniques for cultivating the habit of learning.

 ### Small amounts regularly